status-im/simulation/propagation/README.md

 type Data struct {
-    Timestamps []int   // timestamps in milliseconds starting from T0 Indices    [][]int // indices of links for each step, len should match Timestamps Nodes      [][]int // indices of nodes involved in each step, len should match Timestamps
+    Timestamps []int   // timestamps in milliseconds starting from T0 Links      [][]int // indices of links for each step, len should match Timestamps Nodes      [][]int // indices of nodes involved in each step, len should match Timestamps

 ```